Sikhism in the United States: Military

 In the federal appeals court in Washington, a preliminary injunction allowed two Sikh men to enter the military recruit training wearing a turban as it was considered an article of religion.
-The military recruits Milaap Singh Chahal and Jaskirat Singh sued the Marine Corps in April due to violation of the first amendment which allows the freedom of religion.
+The military recruits Milaap Singh Chahal and Jaskirat Singh sued the Marine Corps in April 2022 due to violation of the first amendment which allows the freedom of religion.
 The branch that they were a part of declined full religious exemption.

 Policing

 In 2016, the New York City Police Department (NYPD) began to allow turbans, subject to standards compatible with unimpeded performance of duty.
-In 2015, Sandeep Dhaliwal became the first Deputy Sheriff in Texas to wear a turban on duty (Harris County Sherriff's Office).
+In 2015, Sandeep Dhaliwal became the first Deputy Sheriff in Texas to wear a turban on duty (Harris County Sherriff’s Office).
 He was shot and killed from behind in 2019 while conducting a routine traffic stop on the Copperbrook subdivision in Houston Texas.

 In 2019, the Houston Police Department changed their rules to allow beards and turbans, joining 25 other law enforcement agencies.

 Professionals

 Many Sikhs started life in America working in lumber mills, mines, and as farm laborers, with many eventually becoming landowners.
 Many early Sikh immigrants were restaurant owners.
 In 1956, Dalip Singh Saund became the first Asian Indian-born person to be elected to the United States House of Representatives.

+Today, many Sikhs are well represented in white-collar positions such as lawyers, doctors, engineers, accountants, and businesspeople.
+They are considered to be a successful ethnic group in line with most of the Indian community.
+The community has a higher level of education, as over 53% have received a bachelor's degree compared to 40% of the general population.
+This is also reflected in terms of income as over 75% of the community earns over $50,000 and over two-thirds of the population have incomes over $100,000.